Tax Correction Agency

 Tax Correction Agency (TCA) was founded in 1991 by Lance Geller and Peter Norberto to provide professional representation for homeowners seeking real estate tax relief.
 Utilizing proprietary computer programs, and in accord with taxpayer rights guaranteed by New York State law, TCA represented over 2,000 Nassau County homeowners in its first year, and won over 97% of its cases.

-In the decades since then, TCA has filed about 400,000 residential property tax grievances in jurisdictions across New York.
+In the decades since then, TCA has filed upwards of half a million residential property tax grievances in jurisdictions across New York.
 Today, we work exclusively in Nassau County.

 We have always done business as Tax Correction Agency; no name change in 33 years.